Home / packaging / dieline

 Safe Zones

-Safe zones keep printed elements, including barcodes, compliance labels, and brand marks, at least 0.125 inches (0.32 cm) away from cut and fold paths.
-Panels that compress during folding follow the same setback rule to prevent distortion on retail-facing surfaces.
-Fixed internal margins simplify layout adjustments when dieline revisions occur.
+Safe zones keep printed elements, including barcodes, compliance labels, and brand marks, away from cut and fold paths.
+A 0.125-inch setback is a common starting point, but the final safe zone should follow the supplier’s dieline, folding tolerance, board thickness, and label requirements.
+Panels that compress during folding may need additional clearance to prevent distortion on retail-facing surfaces.
+Supplier-confirmed margins make layout revisions safer before tooling, proofing, or mass production.

 Glue and Overlap Indicators